 Increasingly, individuals are experiencing and managing multi-morbidity (coexistence of multiple conditions, including chronic disease).

-This domain considers the extent to which other conditions contribute to (or have the potential to contribute to) increased severity of the mental health issue or compromise the child's ability to participate in the recommended services and support.
+This domain considers the extent to which other conditions contribute to (or have the potential to contribute to) increased severity of the mental health issue or compromise the adolescent's ability to participate in the recommended services and support.

-Assessment of a child on this domain should consider the presence, and impact of, three possible coexisting conditions:
+Assessment of an adolescent on this domain should consider the presence, and impact of, three possible coexisting conditions:

-- Physical health conditions.

-- Cognitive impairment, intellectual disability, developmental delay, neurological conditions, or learning and communication disorders.

-- Substance use.

-Where the child has more than one of the coexisting conditions, consider the condition which has the most impact.
+- Physical health conditions (consider all physical health issues). - Cognitive impairment, intellectual disability, developmental delay, neurological conditions, or learning and communication disorders. - Substance use. - Where the adolescent has more than one of the coexisting conditions, consider the condition which has the most impact.